e-sr/moonboard-app/README.md

 **Remarks**
 1. The  web app is in development status.
-2. The problems are automatically downloaded from the moon [website](http://www.moonboard.com/problems/) and stored in a json file.
- Further improvements is to implement a public database (accesible througth RESTFUL api) to store all sort of moonboard  problem data.
 3. The app has ben developed to work on a raspberry pi with touch screen and chromium webbroser.
 Other possybilty are welcome
 4. The Moonboard LED DIY is not compatible with the moonboard app for smartphones.